Skip to content ↓

 Teacher of Mandarin: Qing Li

 Having graduated from Hunan University of Science and Technology in China, Qing became a Mandarin teacher in Thailand for around ten months, where she was awarded Excellent Mandarin Teacher.
 She then came to the UK to teach Mandarin at secondary schools in Kent and London between 2013 and 2017.
 Her students are now all over the world.
-Some of them received scholarships to study in China; and some of them went to Oxford and Cambridge and still carry on learning Chinese, while some of them are using Mandarin at their workplaces.
-Before joining Pinner High School she gained an MSc in Linguistics, with distinction, at UCL.
-It always encourages her to hear from her students about their achievements and progress which is her motivation for serving in this job.
+Some of them received scholarships to study in China; and some of them went to Oxford and Cambridge and still carry on learning Chinese, while some of them use Mandarin at their workplaces.
+Before joining Pinner High School, she gained an MSc in Linguistics, with distinction, at UCL.
+It always encourages her to hear from her students about their achievements and progress, which is her motivation for serving in this job.
 It is this motivation that she would like to bring to Pinner High School!

-Apart from work, she likes Chinese ink painting, calligraphy and she used to play the Erhu (2 string musical instrument).
+Apart from work, she likes Chinese ink painting, calligraphy, and she used to play the Erhu (2-string musical instrument).
 She found them all calming and peaceful.
 She also goes to the gym to keep fit.

 Head of Drama: Katrine Stewart

-Katrine trained at the Arts University Bournemouth where she gained professional credits in Film, Theatre and TV.
+Katrine trained at the Arts University Bournemouth, where she gained professional credits in Film, Theatre and TV.
 Katrine then went on to study with the Hillingdon SCITT teacher training program, and gained a PGCE from the Institute of Education at UCL.
 Before joining Pinner, Katrine worked as an English and Drama HLTA where she built and maintains strong working relationships, sharing her specialist knowledge across the borough.
-Once her ITT was complete, Katrine worked part time at both schools for 4 years before joining Pinner full time as the HOD.
+Once her ITT was complete, Katrine worked part-time at both schools for 4 years before joining Pinner full time as the HOD.

 Head of Psychology: Anita Valji